novika-lang/novika/README.md

 functions, sure -- or with loops.
 But there are limits to how "non-deterministically" recursion/loops can control the flow, and here, in Novika -- in Novika there are no limits! (even though Novika is powered by a loop behind the scenes haha)

-Also, the use of randomness is a blunt way to create a nondeterministic program.
-Believe me, there are more elegant examples of nondeterminism!
-It's just that I can't come up with one.

 So, if you give `withProbabilitySpin` the probability `1`, it will loop forever.
 To add to the above, it will indeed *loop*, not recurse.